whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 ## Areas of Emphasis

 For this module, my goal was to establish a strong foundational knowledge in JavaScript, HTML, and CSS.
-I came into the program having done a fair amount of coursework on sites like CodeAcademy.
+I came into the program having done just a small amount of coursework on sites like CodeAcademy.
 I completed all of the pre-work and also read Eloquent JavaScript in its entirety.
 Despite this, I still felt like there was much that I could do in terms of approving my understanding of all three things listed above.

 ## Rubric Scores